hpgrahsl/eda-pattern-examples/README.md

 In case you want to run this example in a Kubernetes environment, there are ready-made YAML manifests you can directly apply to your k8s cluster.

 1. Make sure your `kubectl` context is configured properly.
-2. Then go into the main folder of the example `eda-mtp` and simply run `kubectl apply -f k8s` in your terminal.
+2. Then go into the main folder of the example `eda-mtp` and run `kubectl apply -f k8s/` in your terminal.
 3. All contained `.yaml` files - for infra and app components - will get deployed into your configured cluster.

 After a few moments, everything should be up and running fine: